nyeogmi/moogle/README.md

 - If an iterator has passed an element Ord-wise, then it can't observe changes to that element.
 Otherwise, it can.
 - The only interior data structure you're allowed to hold a pointer to is a `FwdSet`/`BwdSet`, and it sees all changes made to the underlying store as soon as they happen.

 This behavior is basically the same as the behavior of Redis `ZSCAN`.
-If this behavior spooks you out, you can use `RawManyToMany` etc instead of `ManyToMany` etc, which will make it impossible for it to affect you, and which will probably offer you a performance boost too.
+If this behavior spooks you out, you can use `RawManyToMany` etc instead of `ManyToMany` etc, which -- like most Rust data structures -- does not allow writes while iterators are in scope, and which will probably offer you a performance boost too.

-The implementation is pretty sane but makes use of `unsafe` in about two places. (see the `Formally` section for details) Unsafe code is fuzzed for safety.
+The implementation is pretty reasonable but makes use of `unsafe` in about two places. (see the `Formally` section for details) Unsafe code is fuzzed for safety.

 For a quick demo of the passage rule, see the below: